vimworldinc/nufinetes-link/README.md

 })
 ```

 In this example, you provided all web3React native wallet status, such as 'account', 'isActive' or 'provider', and you created some new wallet status like 'walletType', 'chainCorrect' or any 'customizedStatus'.
-Managing multiple wallet connection and their status will be very easy!
+Managing multiple wallet connections and their status will be very easy!